kert-io/mail_runner/README.md

 ## Other usage Scenarios
 ###Monit

 **NOTE:** before setting up or starting Monit, test manually with desired config file settings!!
-Monitors conceal stdout messages which is how mailrunner communicates if your config file has an error.
+Monitors conceal stdout messages which is how mailrunner communicates immediately if your config file has an error.

   I prefer to use [Monit](https://mmonit.com/monit/) to manage my worker bots.
 Why Monit?
 Because I like working with native linux config files when working at the system level.
 (Many others try to blend conventions and I find it leads to holes in seeing your system and its bugs completely.)